Alisha-0704/postman-student-expert/README.md

 # Postman Student Expert Training

-### An API and Postman training program for students get API literate.
+### An API and Postman training program for students to get API literate.

 <br>